10.15-10.30: Welcome and Introduction by Jass Thethi

 - Decide personal action points for the year ahead.

-This will be an interactive session using group discussions of participants’experience.
+This will be an interactive session using group discussions of participants’ experiences.
 There will be the option of quieter space for these conversations in smaller groups (or pairs) if required

 About Result CIC: